JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 tags: blog
 ---

 How do I put this?
 Sometimes you’ve got to test.
-Not talk about testing, not agonise over planning, but get stuck into adding value as fast as possible.
+Not talk about testing, not agonise over planning, but get stuck into adding value as quickly as possible.
 In this blog post I investigate the popular [restful-booker web service](https://github.com/mwinteringham/restful-booker).
 From first impressions to reviewing the shippable quality of the software.
-We'll imagine I've dropped into the project late, I know nothing about what's under test, and I've only got two hours.
-Let's see how it goes!
+Let’s imagine I’ve dropped into the project late, I know nothing about what’s under test, and I’ve only got two hours.
+We’ll see how it goes!

 # Test ideation

 First, I’ll create a test ideation mind map.
-My goal is to generate as many questions for my investigation as quickly as possible.
+My goal is to generate as many questions to investigate as quickly as possible.
 I can’t collaborate with anyone to target project specifics, so instead I’ll lean on my own experiences with testing web services.

 ![Mind map of test ideation](https://josephward.tech/assets/img/image--001.png)

 # Overall focus/themes

-Using the above as a guide I will focus these 2 hours on:
+Using the above as a guide, I will focus my 2 hours on:

 1. **"Correctness"** (measured against any identifiable oracles)
 2. **"Risk"** (measured against my professional experience)
 3. **"Security"** (measured against exploitability of assets)

-The intrinsic testability of this project will also help or hinder how productive this session will be (which is why tester involvement in these conversations early is so important).
+The intrinsic testability of this project will also help, or hinder, how productive this session will be (which is why tester involvement in these conversations early is so important).

-As this project is using [mocha](https://mochajs.org/) as a test runner I have also identified two libraries that I will add to the dev dependencies of the project.
+As this project is using [mocha](https://mochajs.org/) as a test runner, I have also identified two libraries that I will add to the dev dependencies of the project.

 1. [istanbuljs/nyc](https://github.com/istanbuljs/nyc): a static analysis tool used to track unit test coverage.
 While I do not know of the efficacy of any existing tests, and there’s no reason to suspect a causal relationship between lack of tests and bugs, knowing what the coverage looks like will help focus my attention.

 2. [rocha](https://github.com/bahmutov/rocha): a helper for mocha that randomises test order.
 Using this tool will help me identify where the tests may be interdependent (and so I where be less likely to trust test results).

-Now then... time to get stuck in.
+Time to get stuck in!

 # Observations/questions